 - Protagonist: Vladek is the protagonist of the novel.
 The novel starts with his entry into the world and moves forward as he narrates his story of growing up, marrying, going through the terrible situations of the Holocaust, and teaching in the United States.

-- Repetition: The novel shows the use of repetitions such as,
+- Repetition: The novel shows the use of repetitions as given in the below example,

 i.
 And so we lived for more than a year.
 But always things came a little worse, a little worse…(79)